 \section{Ennola duality for classical groups}

 Our first goal is to state and prove Ennola duality for subgroups of $\GL$ and $\GU$.
-It's not quite as simple as replacing $q$ by $-q$, but it is close.
-If $\chi$ is real valued then $H$ embeds in a symplectic or orthogonal group, hence embeds in both $\GL_d(q)$ and $\GU_d(q)$ whenever it embeds in one of them.
-Thus we are most interested in the case where $\chi$ is not real valued, or equivalently that there exists $i\in I_n$ such that $-i\not\in I_n$ by Lemma \ref{lem:charselfudal}.
+It is not quite as simple as replacing $q$ by $-q$, but it is close.
+If $\chi$ is real-valued then $H$ embeds in a symplectic or orthogonal group, hence embeds in both $\GL_d(q)$ and $\GU_d(q)$ whenever it embeds in one of them.
+Thus we are most interested in the case where $\chi$ is not real-valued, or equivalently that there exists $i\in I_n$ such that $-i\not\in I_n$ by Lemma \ref{lem:charselfudal}.